LUS24/alembic-test/README.md

 ...
 ```

-5. Create a migration script ([docs](https://alembic.sqlalchemy.org/en/latest/tutorial.html#create-a-migration-script))
+4. Create a migration script ([docs](https://alembic.sqlalchemy.org/en/latest/tutorial.html#create-a-migration-script))
 ```bash
 alembic revision --autogenerate
 ```

-6. Run the migration
+5. Run the migration
 ```bash
 alembic upgrade head
 ```

 ## Interesting features

-- Change the default forlder name from alembic to other name.
+- Change the default folder name from alembic to other name.
 For this check the configuration docs ([LINK](https://alembic.sqlalchemy.org/en/latest/tutorial.html#editing-the-ini-file)) where it says `script_location`.

 - Adding a numeric prefix to the migration versions to keep the files in order.
 For this check the configuration docs ([LINK](https://alembic.sqlalchemy.org/en/latest/tutorial.html#editing-the-ini-file)) where it says `file_template`.